 - Install a passive or active mitigation system.
 Passive systems have a PVC pipe in the ground below your flooring.
-The pipe runs up on the exterior side and vents air above the home.
+The pipe vents Radon and other gasses above your home.
+Gain access beneath an existing floor by drilling holes or connecting the venting system to drain tiles or sump pump basins.
 This method is now required by code ordinances in Minnesota for new homes.
 Active systems add a fan to the PVC pipe.
 The fan depressurizes the ground beneath the home, forcing Radon and other gases through the pipe.
-Get access beneath an existing floor by drilling holes, or install the fan on drain tiles or sump pump basins.
 Active systems are the most reliable way to reduce Radon levels in a home.

 Testing for Radon